Member-Nominated Trustee Director – Royal Mail Pension Plan

 - four are nominated by Royal Mail Group and Post Office Limited.

-All Candidates will be required to submit a 200-word (maximum) statement supporting their candidature for election to the position when returning their nomination forms.
+All Candidates will also be required to submit a 200-word (maximum) statement supporting their candidature for election to the position when returning their nomination form.

 Individuals wishing to understand the role of a trustee can visit the Pensions Regulator’s website and read the section: ‘An Introduction to Trusteeship’ which is in the ‘Trustees’ tab and then by clicking ‘Understanding Your Role’.

-Prior to a ballot taking place all candidates who have submitted a fully completed nomination form will be required to attend a half-day pre-election familiarisation seminar in London on 15 January 2020, which will be organised by the RMPP Trustee.
-At this stage candidates will be asked to re-confirm that their names should be added to the ballot paper and will also be given the opportunity to make any textual changes to their supporting statement.
+Prior to a ballot taking place all candidates who have submitted a fully completed nomination form will be required to attend a half-day pre-election familiarisation seminar in London on 7 February 2022, which will be organised by the RMPP Trustee.
+At this stage, candidates will be asked to re-confirm that their names should be added to the ballot paper and will also be given the opportunity to make any textual changes to their supporting statement.

 If there is more than one valid nomination, a ballot will be held of all individuals who are employee members of RMPP and who are employed in CWU represented grades, irrespective of Union Membership.
 The ballot will be conducted by the distribution of ballot papers direct to individual home addresses.

 Completed Postal ballot papers must then be returned in the envelope that will accompany the ballot paper to Popularis, who have been appointed as Independent Scrutineer for the purposes of this election.

 There will also be an option included in the ballot pack for eligible members of the RMPP to cast their vote electronically via an online secure portal.
 The details for this will be included with the ballot paper.
 Eligible RMPP members will only be entitled to cast one vote in the ballot.